This Burn Survivor Is Showing Off Her Scars To The World – & YouTube Is Rejoicing

 In most relationships, it takes a long time to be completely vulnerable in front of a new partner.
-Hell, there are some people who won't even go on a date without perfectly filled-in eyebrows, fearing that their perspective new boo might not feel the same if they don't see them look damn-near perfect.
-Shalom Blanc, a YouTuber and burn survivor, had the same predicament — but hers goes a little bit deeper.
+Hell, there are some people who won't even go on a date without perfectly filled-in eyebrows, fearing that their prospective new boo might not feel the same if they don't see them look damn near perfect.
+Shalom Blac, a YouTuber and burn survivor, had the same predicament — but hers goes a little bit deeper.

-The Nigerian-born vlogger was 9-years-old when a pot of hot oil fell on top of her and her sister at their mum's restaurant.
-Despite coming to the U.S. for surgery, Blanc was left with heavy scarring as well as damaged hair follicles.
+The Nigerian-born vlogger was nine years old when a pot of hot oil fell on top of her and her sister at their mom's restaurant.
+Despite coming to the U.S. for surgery, Blac was left with heavy scarring as well as damaged hair follicles.
 Instead of sulking or hiding for the rest of her life, she worked hard to challenge herself to embrace her beauty — and in return, she developed a love of makeup.
-In her tutorials, she often wears a full face of makeup and bright colours that make it impossible to hide.
-Despite that, Blanc admitted that she's still working on building up her confidence.
+In her tutorials, she often wears a full face of makeup and bright colors that make it impossible to hide.
+Despite that, Blac admitted that she's still working on building up her confidence.

 Advertisement